Energinet-DataHub/geh-core/source/App/documents/development.md

 > Also read the general [development.md](../../../docs/development.md) as is contains information that is relevant for all NuGet package bundles.

+## ExampleHost applications

+To be able to develop effeciently, especially with regards to dependency injection extensions and other types of startup configuration, we have implemented a number of `ExampleHost` applications.

+These allows us to easily debug, as well as implement integration tests, for verifying the runtime behaviour of our code running in the given type of application.
+This is very important as unit tests of that kind of code doesn't offer sufficient confidence as dependencies outside our control changes all the time and a small change might cause our functionality to break or not behave as expected.

 ## Setup local environment

 First, we must ensure we have followed any general setup of the developer environment for the Energinet DataHub.